 WhatsApp vs Slack bottom line

 WhatsApp is a great tool for personal communication.
 It helps people to stay in touch with friends and family, share funny photos, and send voice messages.
-However, this messenger lacks some vital features like a detailed search, video calls for more than two people and the most important – integrations.
+However, in the WhatsApp vs. Slack comparison, this messenger lacks some vital features like a detailed search, video calls for more than two people, and most important – integrations.
 For the above reasons, I find this messenger not powerful enough for internal communication at work.

 Slack is a great tool for businesses.
 It helps workers organize in-office conversations and connect apps they use daily.
-At the same time, this team chat tool imposes considerable limits in its Free plan (10 integrations, 5GB total storage and access to recent 90 days of messages).
-If people don’t want to pay for more, they begin looking for more affordable alternatives.
+But if you look at Slack vs. WhatsApp for team communications, it’s clear that Slack has significant limitations in its Free plan (10 integrations, 5GB total storage, and access to recent 90 days of messages).
+As a result, if users don’t want to pay for more features, they’ll start looking for more affordable alternatives.

-We are building Chanty – a simple team chat that keeps the balance between powerful communication features and reasonable pricing.
-Our key benefits include a built-in task manager, high-quality audio, video calls and voice messages, integration with third-party apps and unlimited message history for all pricing plans.
+That’s where we come in with Chanty – a simple team chat that balances between powerful communication features and reasonable pricing.
+Our key benefits include a built-in task manager, high-quality audio, video calls and voice messages, integration with third-party apps, and unlimited message history for all pricing plans.
 Give Chanty a try to save your time while working smarter, not harder.

 Schedule your demo call with the Chanty team.